 Scans performed through Fluid Attacks’ SAST are based on many of the current

 industry standards and requirements (e.g., OWASP, NIST, PCI DSS, GDPR, HIPAA,

 CWE, NERC, CAPEC).
 SAST provides quick and detailed reports of any

 non-compliance in your applications for appropriate intervention.

 A SAST technique performed both automatically and manually allows us to

 guarantee low rates of false negatives, contrary to what can be achieved by

 companies that depend exclusively on tools.

 The SAST technique can be complemented by other methods used in Fluid Attacks,

-such as DAST, IAST, SCA, SRE, and Manual Pentesting, to constitute a
+such as DAST, IAST, SCA, RE, and Manual Pentesting, to constitute a

 comprehensive application security testing.